U.S. Department of Energy awards advance fusion research at the UW

 Those challenges are worth hammering out because fusion energy has enormous potential to replace fossil fuels in our power plants and also make long-range space travel possible.

-The University of Washington has been a leader in fusion research and the plasma confinement system called a tokamak, and DOE’s awards will advance the university’s efforts to improve the process and current inefficiencies in heating plasma to such high degrees and making the process more economical for smaller-scale models.
+The University of Washington (UW) has been a leader in fusion research and the plasma confinement system called a tokamak, and DOE’s awards will advance the university’s efforts to improve the process and current inefficiencies in heating plasma to such high degrees and making the process more economical for smaller-scale models.

 Research under principal investigator Hansen, in collaboration with researchers at the Princeton Plasma Physics Lab (PPPL), will provide a computer model of plasmas produced in the recently upgraded Lithium Tokamak eXperiment (LTX-b) at PPPL.
 This experiment aims to tackle two main challenges of heating man-made plasmas due to plasma inevitably coming into contact with the wall of the chamber: the chamber wall can melt and the plasma will cool, requiring more heating and lowering efficiency.